 Crash data—Police reported crashes involving the feature of interest are matched to the roadside feature inventory data or by location on the highway.

 The computerized database should be analyzed periodically, e.g., annually, for generalized trend analysis and problem identifi cation.
-The analyses could be route-specifi c (i.e., analyze accident or maintenance records for all roadside devices on selected sections of highways), device-specifi c (i.e., analyze accident or maintenance records for selected devices regardless of highway type), or a combi- nation of both (i.e., analyze accident or maintenance records for selected devices on selected highway sections).
+The analyses could be route-specifi c (i.e., analyze crash or maintenance records for all roadside devices on selected sections of highways), device-specifi c (i.e., analyze crash or maintenance records for selected devices regardless of highway type), or a combination of both (i.e., analyze crash or maintenance records for selected devices on selected highway sections).
 Examples of such analyses may include:

 Frequency/rate and severity of reported crashes and frequency/rate of unreported crashes involving various roadside features, broken down by year, highway type/functional class, traffi c volume for each district and statewide;